 Why should every recruiter know the basics of Boolean search?

-Recruiters who are proficient in Boolean search can find suitable profiles to target in much less time.
-They can therefore build their candidate pipeline much more quickly and provide hiring managers with interesting candidates.
+Recruiters who have mastered the Boolean search can find suitable profiles to approach in much less time.
+They can therefore build up their candidate pipeline much more quickly and provide hiring managers with interesting applicants.

 What is a Boolean search?

-Boolean search is an advanced method of online search.
-With the help of a Boolean search, recruiters can find better candidates faster.
+The Boolean search is an advanced method of online search.
+Recruiters can use a Boolean search to find better candidates faster.

-- Search for candidates in search engines like Google, Yahoo or Bing
+• Search for candidates in search engines such as Google, Yahoo or Bing

 All these sources are a huge collection of potential candidates.
-Instead of investing time and a lot of money in expensive job ads, start searching for suitable candidates yourself.
+Instead of investing time and a lot of money in expensive job adverts, search for suitable candidates yourself.

-In short, Boolean search a combination of keywords (called operators) and symbols (called modifiers) to narrow your search and increase the number of matching hits.
+In short, the Boolean search is a combination of keywords (so-called operators) and symbols (so-called modifiers) to narrow down your search and increase the number of matching results.

-Example of the use of Boolean search in recruiting
+Example of the use of the Boolean search in recruiting

 Still confused about this whole boolean search thing? 😕

-With Boolean search, recruiters can find exactly what they are looking for.
+With the Boolean search, recruiters can find exactly what they are looking for.

-Let's say you are looking for sales representatives in Berlin.
-Enter in Google "Sales Representative Resume Berlin" one .
+Suppose you are looking for sales representatives in Berlin.
+Enter in Google "Sales Representative CV Berlin" a .
 What do you get?

-A set of irrelevant results: Job ads, resume templates and samples, recruiter websites, etc.
+A series of irrelevant results: Job adverts, CV templates and examples, recruitment consultant websites, etc.

 This search is completely useless.

-But what happens when you apply Boolean search?
+But what happens when you use the Boolean search?

 Enter a very simple Boolean search string:

-Would you look at it now? 😮 You get almost Resumes only potential candidates.
-Pretty cool, right? 🙂
+Would you look at this now? 😮 You get almost CVs only potential candidates.
+Pretty cool, isn't it? 🙂

 How do you perform a Boolean search?

-Actually, it's quite simple.
-You go to Google, type in your keywords and add some additional words and symbols to get more relevant results.
+It's actually quite simple.
+You go to Google, enter your keywords and add some additional words and symbols to get more relevant results.

 These additional words (called operators) and symbols (called modifiers) form the basis of the Boolean search.